QuestingQueerly/nonmonogamy-project/Process/Journal.md

 **3. Apparent Competition**
 - Two unrelated prey species that are in indirect competition via a shared predator.
 - Player 1 and Player 2 compete indirectly to survive through third-party actions (e.g., a third player, the dungeon master, etc.)
 - In *GoL*, the only identifiable mutually shared predator for all players is luck/chance.
-The bank is more of a structural/institutional support for wealth accumulation than a predador in this context.
+The bank is more of a structural/institutional support for wealth accumulation than a predator in this context.
 - Note: If there is apparent competition in either of these games, luck is the shared predator driving competition; Players win by successfully mitigating the risks of the game's chance based mechanics.
 This also means that apparent competition is mostly a feature of *GoL*, since *CGoL*'s movement involves less chance and more decision-making.

+\
 **Food for Thought Going Forward:**
-*GoL* primarily emphasizes interference combination (competing players directly impact each other), with a touch of apparent competition (competing players are affected by a mutual predator).
+*GoL* primarily emphasizes interference competition (competing players directly impact each other), with a touch of apparent competition (competing players are affected by a mutual predator).
 Neither games uses scramble competition, where competing players are affected by the availability of a mutually shared resource.
 What might a version of the game that uses scramble competition look like?
 - Players would start with a shared and limited resource
 - The availability/scarcity of that resource affects all competitors
 - Changes in the availability/scarcity of that resource would likely need to be left up to chance: player actions impacting the resource directly would be interferene competition, and the state of the resource being determined by the bank (a predator) would just be apparent competition